Photo of Juan Ramirez

 Cooper: A PyTorch Library for Constrained Deep Learning

 Cooper is an open-source package for solving constrained optimization problems in deep learning.
 It implements Lagrangian-based first-order update schemes and makes it easy to combine constrained optimization algorithms with PyTorch models, autograd, and modern training pipelines.
-See the code and docs.
+Now at 160+ stars on GitHub; see the docs.

 Theory